Appeals for GCSE, AS and A level in Wales: summer 2021 exam series

 Next Update: April 2022 (Provisional)

-- There were 166 GCSE and GCE appeals submitted following the summer 2020 exam series, 148 of which were upheld.
+- There were 317 GCSE and GCE appeals submitted to awarding bodies following the summer 2021 exam series, 15 of which were upheld.

 - Due to the impact of the COVID-19 pandemic there have been substantial changes to the awarding and appeals processes.
-These changes mean that that users should interpret differences between 2020 figures and other series with caution.
-This release describes the appeals in summer and additional data is available in the associated data tables.
+These changes mean that users should interpret differences between 2021 figures and other series with caution.
+This release describes the appeals in summer 2021 only.

 - These statistics do not include data on appeals which were withdrawn.
 This is consistent with previous years.